digitalyoshixi/zettelkasten/content/Philosophy/Knowledge Argument for Qualia.md

 ##### New Knowledge Old Fact Response
 Mary does learn something new, but she doesn't learn a new fact, she learns an old fact under a new guise.
 Often endorsed by those who believe in [[Identity Theory]] and [[A Posteriori Physicalism]].
-##### Knowing-What-Its-Like is Non-Factual Knowledge
-Experience is not factual knowledge
 ##### [[Leibniz' Law Fallacy]] Response
 Mary's understanding of red and not red follows the same structure of a leibniz' law fallacy.
 **The argument below is a fallacy:**